App version: 0.1.0

 Reviewing Personal Loan Options

 If you’re interested in getting financing for a lawn mower purchase, the first step is to shop around and find out what rates and terms you may be able to qualify for.
-With Lantern by SoFi’s online lending tool, you can quickly compare personal loan offers from multiple lenders with just one short application.
+With Lantern by SoFi’s online lending tool, you can compare personal loan offers from multiple lenders with just one short application.

 Frequently Asked Questions